dlmcpaul/EnphaseCollector/README.md

 - You can set both profiles separated by a comma eg influxdb,pvoutput

-- The internal database is always populated so the local view is always available
+- The internal database is always populated so the local view is always available at /solar